 This was my first experience with antiquing.
 I’m happy with the results and my choice of paint colors.
 This old jewelry box was easy to work with.

 I’m very happy with how this project turned out.
-I’m using it for some of my sewing supplies that I tend to reach for most often.
-That seam ripper and I are on a first name basis anytime I sit down to sew.
+I’m using it for some of the sewing supplies that I tend to reach for most often.
+That seam ripper and I are on a first-name basis anytime I sit down to sew.

 My DIY Framed Pegboard hangs in exactly the right wall space behind my craft table and holds quite a few of often used crafting supplies like that E6000 glue.